PlanQK/planqk-platform-docs/src/tutorials/tutorial-local-testing-with-cli-and-service-sdk.md

 planqk serve
 ```

-Once the server is up and running, you can utilize http://localhost:8081/ as the URL to manage the service executions.
+Once the server is up and running, you can utilize http://localhost:8081/ as the URL to access the API.
 For additional details regarding the `planqk serve` functionality, please refer to the documentation available [here](https://docs.platform.planqk.de/cli-reference.html#planqk-serve).

 ## Getting Started with PlanQK Service SDK